-The protection profile [5] addresses the protection of the logical MRTD (i) in integrity by write only- once access control and by physical means, and (ii) in confidentiality by the EAC Mechanism.
-This protection profile addresses the Chip Authentication described in [16] as an alternative to the Active Authentication stated in [15].
+This TOE addresses the protection of the logical MRTD (i) in integrity by write only- once access control and by physical means, and (ii) in confidentiality by the EAC Mechanism.
+This TOE addresses the AA as an optional security mechanism.